Oscar winning epic film depicting the rise and fall of Anne Boleyn, second wife to Henry VIII.

 Hever Castle was an obvious choice for Anne Boleyn’s home, as it was her real-life home.
 It was used for the scenes where King Henry VIII (Richard Burton) visits the Boleyn household to pursue Anne Boleyn (Genevieve Bujold).

-Anne of a Thousand Days was released in 1969 and is now available to buy on DVD.
+Anne of the Thousand Days was released in 1969 and is now available to buy on DVD.

 For more information about filming in Kent contact: firstname.lastname@example.org